Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 top-level `Window` (or `Model` in our case) and throwing more switch-case statements at the problem is a great way to create a code monster and make your successors/coworkers/future self hate you.

+And yes, if you are curious, we can indeed now draw points on the canvas 🎉

+<video controls src="adding-points.webm" type="video/webm" style="width:100%"></video>

+(please excuse the poor frame rate from OBS)

 [shotgun]: https://refactoring.guru/smells/shotgun-surgery
 [state]: https://refactoring.guru/design-patterns/state